Deniel11/simple-register-login-backend/README.md

 - **PUT** - *[YOUR DOMAIN]*/api/user/{id}
   - For use these, you need token from login.
   - You can change only 1 parameter like "username" or "password".
+  - You need admin role for change other user or change admin role or valid parameter.
   - You can change multiple parameter like this: